ermanergoz/USurf-file-manager/README.md

 • Support to open files by type such as video, audio etc. - [x]

-• Support for Bluetooth file transfer.
+• Support for Bluetooth file transfer. - [x]

 • Device-wide, keyword based file search.